sand4rt/playwright-ct-angular/README.md

 - [ ] Update component slots: `component.update({ slots: {} })`
 - [ ] Transpilation with Vite
 - [ ] Testing components with a store and or router
-- [ ] Override dependencies with dependency injection
+- [ ] Override/register dependencies with dependency injection
 - [ ] Testing components that are not standalone